pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

 -   `karabiner_grabber`
     -   Run with root privilege.
-    -   Seize the input devices and modify events then post events using `Karabiner-VirtualHIDDevice`.
+    -   Seize the input devices and modify events then post events using `Karabiner-DriverKit-VirtualHIDDevice`.
 -   `karabiner_observer`
     -   Run with root privilege.
     -   Observe input devices and manage the grabbable state.